-After a district's Employer's Annual Report of Earnings has been set to complete, TRS will provide the employer a separate notification for each member with an employer contribution due for salary in excess of the governor's statutory salary.
+After a district's Annual Report has been set to complete, TRS will provide the employer a separate notification for each member with an employer contribution due for salary in excess of the governor's statutory salary.
 After the initial employer contribution notification, the amounts due will be reflected on the monthly Employer Bill (available to employers around the 25th of each month in the Employer Access area of the TRS website).